 Making the life of the politician visible may make political life invisible.
 Giving the people ocular power does not guarantee that we are going to look at that which is most important or what society needs to know.
 The ocular power of the people tends to focus more on the person of the leader than on his or her policies.
-The things that should be the object of public visibility are not as interesting for observers as other matters; we are more curious, for example, about how much a politician earns than about how much work is actually being done; there are personal behaviors that create more of a scandal than a scandalous decision would.
-This predominance of the personal is similar to our tendency to point a finger at a guilty party in order to visualize complex matters; "politicians" also satisfy this reduction of complexity by suggesting things are merely personal, converting the structural into something that can be assumed by a person.
-Between our personalization of leadership and our recourse to scapegoats, we lose sight of those complex structures that should be the object of our democratic surveillance.
+The things that should be the object of public visibility are not as interesting for observers as other matters; we are more curious, for example, about how much a politician earns than about how much work is actually being done; there are examples of personal behaviour that create more of a scandal than a scandalous decision would.
+This predominance of the personal is similar to our tendency to point the finger at a guilty party in order to visualise complex matters; 'politicians' also satisfy this reduction of complexity by suggesting that things are merely personal, converting the structural into something that can be assumed by a person.
+Between our personalisation of leadership and our recourse to scapegoats, we lose sight of those complex structures that should be the object of our democratic surveillance.

-5. From the Power of the Word to the Power of Vision: Ocular Democracy
+e) From the Power of the Word to the Power of Vision: Ocular Democracy